ORC staff: June 2018

 Working with us

 Applications must be on the ORC application form.
-Further details and the application form are below Please quote reference
+Further details and the application form are below.
+Please quote reference RES1802.

-The closing date for applications is : 9:00am on 16th July 2018.
-Interviews will be held at the Daylesford Foundation, Kingham on 1st August 2018. .
+The closing date for applications is 10:00 on Monday 30th July 2018.
+Interviews will be held at ORC, Elm Farm on Wednesday 8th August 2018.

-Download the application pack here (0.6mb zip file) or download individual components below
+Download the application pack here (0.5mb zip file) or download individual components below.

 We occasionally need creative and motivated volunteer (part-time and home-based) to produce short summaries of web-pages, PDFs, videos, podcasts and online tools for Agricology, a website providing practical information about sustainable farming for UK farmers and growers.
 More details here.
 We are full to capacity at the moment but do feel free to register your interest.